KobeBergmans/Thesis_SPMV/README.md

    2) CRS parallelized using OpenMP
    3) CRS parallelized using TBB
    4) CRS parallelized using TBB graphs
+   5) CRS parallelized using TBB graphs with each node pinned to a CPU
-   5) CRS parallelized using Boost Thread Pool
+   6) CRS parallelized using Boost Thread Pool
-6° Amount of threads (only for a parallel method). -1 lets the program choose the amount of threads arbitrarily 7° Amount of partitions the matrix is split up into (only for method 4 and 5)
+   7) CRS parallelized using Boost Thread Pool with Threads pinned to a CPU 6° Amount of threads (only for a parallel method). -1 lets the program choose the amount of threads arbitrarily 7° Amount of partitions the matrix is split up into (only for method 4, 5, 6 and 7)
 ```

+## Remarks
+* There was not a way found to pin threads of threadpool or TBB to a CPU for cache reuse.
+The only way found was to force this in execution of the function/node by setting the affinity.

 ## TODO

-* Fix that threads always run on the same data for `CRSTBBGraph` and `CRSThreadPool`.
 * Make an MPI multicore implementation (if this is available)